Building a value-creating repost account is the most accessible way for anyone to earn an income on Instagram.

 You create a fast-growing repost account that makes money by executing the following steps:

 - Pick the right niche: A niche that is in an introduction or growth phase, that is commercially driven and has not or only a small handful of other established reposters.
 I HIGHLY recommend reading my article about Instagram niches and their phases before you start an account.
 Being in a niche in the right phase is THE MOST important part of being able to grow a repost account that you can realistically monetize.

 - Pick the right username: Short, memorable and starting with the word that people will type in when searching for your niche.

-- Find high-engagement content and post once per day: By posting the most highly-engaged photos and videos in your niche, you crowdsource content that has already been proven to be effective at generating interest.
+- Find high-engagement content, ask for permission to post from the creator, and post once per day: By posting the most highly-engaged photos and videos in your niche, you crowdsource content that has already been proven to be effective at generating interest.

 - Craft a highly differentiated account: Other competing repost accounts will be created or already exist.
 Unless you are the most differentiated, you won't be able to build a long term business.